The Apostolic Parish Library

 A Daily Examen for Missionary Disciples

-A Missionary Discipleship Daily Examen A daily general examen is a beloved prayer from Ignatian spirituality.
-It is meant to be 15-20 minutes of your day, usually at the end, where you place your day before God and look for…
+A daily general examen is a beloved prayer from Ignatian spirituality.
+It is meant to be 15-20 minutes of your day, usually at the end, where you place your day before God and look for where he was especially close,…

 The Sacrament of the Present Moment (without Sacraments)